LLNL/mitos/README.md

        [args]: command arguments
    ```

-3. Run `psapiprocess` on the memory samples file, supplying a binary
+3. Run `mitosprocess` on the memory samples file, supplying a binary
    with debug information (compiled with -g) to generate a new output
    file with source and line information.
 For example:

    ```
-   psapiprocess samples.out ./a.out
+   mitosprocess samples.out ./a.out
    ```

    Where `a.out` is some binary with debug information and `samples.out`
-   was obtained by executing `psapirun ./a.out`.
+   was obtained by executing `mitosrun ./a.out`.
 The above command
    will produce a new file, `processed_samples.out`, which contains
    the same samples plus source files and line numbers
    associated with each sample.

-   `psapiprocess` also accepts the following parameters:
+   `mitosprocess` also accepts the following parameters:

    ```
    Usage:
-   ./psapiprocess [options] <sample_file> <debug_binary>
+   ./mitosprocess [options] <sample_file> <debug_binary>
        [options]:
            -o filename (default processed_<sample_file>)
-       <sample_file>: a csv file created using psapirun
+       <sample_file>: a csv file created using mitosrun
-       <debug_binary>: the binary executed with psapirun (must contain debug symbols to be useful)
+       <debug_binary>: the binary executed with mitosrun (must contain debug symbols to be useful)
    ```

 # Authors

-PSAPI and MemAxes were written by Alfredo Gimenez.
+Mitos and MemAxes were written by Alfredo Gimenez.

 # License

-PSAPI is released as part of MemAxes under an LGPL license.
+Mitos is released as part of MemAxes under an LGPL license.
 For more
 details see the LICENSE file.

 `LLNL-CODE-663358`